 3. Express gratitude for the little things

-“It's the littlest things that give breath to the relationship,” House says.
+“It's the littlest things that give breath to the relationship,” says House.
 Therefore, it’s important to express your appreciation for the little things your partner does.
-This can take shape in any number of wasy, such as taking out the trash, making coffee, or sending you a sweet text message.
+This can take shape in any number of ways, such as taking out the trash, making coffee, or sending you a sweet text message.
 And not just once in a while, but daily.
 House suggests making this a nightly ritual and saying thank you for one small thing you each did that day.

 4. Savor your time together

-Acknowledging and truly savoring the time you spend with your partner and not taking it for granted is another strategy that can help save a relationship.
-And not just the big moments, like vacations or birthdays, but all the little daily moments, too, like watching TV together or making dinner at home.
-Be fully present, and soak up that quality time.
+Acknowledging and truly savoring the time you spend with your partner is another strategy that can help save a relationship.
+Be fully present with your partner to soak up that quality time.
+Celebrate the big moments, like vacations or birthdays, but be sure this extends to the more mundane moments, too, like watching TV together or preparing meals at home.

 5. Do monthly check-ins

 Relationships require maintenance, which is why regular check-ins can be helpful.
-To do this, House suggests sitting down together for a calm and honest conversation about how your relationship is doing.
+House suggests sitting down together for a calm and honest conversation about how your relationship is doing.
 Cover all areas, such as communication, intimacy, parenting, and finances.
-“By addressing potential problems early on, you are able to fix them before they break you and simultaneously expand and deepen your true emotional intimacy and connection,” House says.
+“By addressing potential problems early on, you are able to fix them before they break you and simultaneously expand and deepen your true emotional intimacy and connection,” says House.